 Microsoft has changed the way default apps are assigned in the upcoming Windows 11, making it extremely difficult for users to switch default browsers if they miss the first and only prompt.
 The move has left rivals like Google, Mozilla Firefox, and Opera fuming.

-According to a report in The Verge, if you forget to set your default browser at first launch of Windows 11, the experience for switching defaults is now very confusing compared to Windows 10.
+According to a report in The Verge, if you forget to set your default browser at the first launch of Windows 11, the experience of switching defaults is now very confusing compared to Windows 10.

 “The default app prompt in Windows 11 that you’ll only see once,” the report said on Wednesday.

 In Windows 11, there’s a prompt that appears when you install a new browser and open a web link for the first time.

 Elegant Themes - The most popular WordPress theme in the world and the ultimate WordPress Page Builder.
 Get a 30-day money-back guarantee.
 Get it for Free

 It’s the only opportunity to easily switch browsers in Windows 11, which, once missed, will ask you to set defaults by file or link type instead of a single switch.

 “Chrome and many other rival browsers will often prompt users to set them as default and will throw Windows users into the default apps part of settings to enable this,” the report noted.